MicrosoftDX/DeviceSilhouette/Documentation/howitworks.md

 ## Messages purging and persistancy

-## Long term persistency and analytics
+ - Long term persistency and analytics
-For long term access (and to allow analytics), messages are being output to external storage.
+For long term access, and to allow analytics, messages are being output to external storage.
 Currently to blob storage, but it can be extended to a different storage type.

+- Purging the Silhouette state:
+In addition to persistency, the Silhouette state needs to be purged periodically otherwise the performance of the system will be impacted.

 ## Purging actor state
 In addition to persistency, the Silhouette state needs to be purged periodically otherwise the performance of the system will be impacted.

-This section documents the requirements for purging state from the Silhouette:

-* Messages should only be purged once they are known to have been persisted to long-term storage.
+Messages are being only after  they are known to have been persisted to long-term storage.
-* There should be at least 1 reported state retained (assuming there are any to start with).
-Note that this applies in v1 with the constraint that state reports should contain the full state.
-This requirement may not be sufficient if/when the constraint is relaxed)
-* Any command request message without a response message should be retained.
-* If retaining a message then any other messages with the same correlation id must be retained.
-This is to allow an application to correctly reason about state
-* If retaining a message then all later messages must be kept.
-Again, this is to allow an application to correctly reason about state

-We should consider having a retention period for which all messages will be retained.
-E.g. if the retention period is 30 minutes, then all messages in the last 30 minutes will be retained.
-There may well be additional retained messages based on the above rules.

 Alternatively, having a minimum number of retained messages could work.